connervieira/HealthBox-Legacy/README.md

 ### Privacy Respecting

 With HealthBox, you don't have to worry about your information being recorded, tracked, and collected.
 You remain in full control of your health data, and you can fully review the code to ensure nothing questionable is happening behind the scenes.
+HealthBox also forces programs to respect your privacy by controlling what they can and can't access from your data.

 ### Easy